 The Judge hearing the appeal confirmed that an application that was brought within 6 months is automatically to be taken as having been brought with reasonable promptitude.

 It seems therefore that, in the County Court at least, if an application for relief from forfeiture is brought within the 6 month statutory time limit, it is unlikely to be refused for not having been made with reasonable promptitude.

 Landlords must keep in mind that although physical re-entry for non-payment of rent is an appealing remedy (achieving a result swiftly), it does carry a risk that the tenant might be allowed back into occupation of the property if an application for relief is granted.

-If you would like any advice in relation to landlord and tenant matters, please do not hesitate to contact Emily Arnold on 01242 574 244.
+If you would like any advice in relation to landlord and tenant matters, please do not hesitate to contact our Family Law Department on 01242 574 244.

 The information contained on this page has been prepared for the purpose of this blog/article only.
 The content should not be regarded at any time as a substitute for taking legal advice.